-From our wider BusinessNZ family's point of view, unless a land tax means a significant reduction in the company tax rate and/or a much lower/flatter tax structure, we will not support its introduction.
+From BusinessNZ's point of view, unless a land tax means a significant reduction in the company tax rate and/or a much lower/flatter tax structure, we will not support its introduction.

 Environmental taxation

 17. What are the main opportunities for effective environmental taxation?